rozgaw/MitogenomeAssemblyPipeline/README.md

      * prompts you for an SRA URL to copy and paste into terminal and hit enter
 * For fastq files:
      * ``` python3 fish_pipeline.py  --fastq --file1 path_1.fastq --file2 path_2.fastq ```
 * Pipeline runs with the cytB.fasta file as the seed sequence.
-If you want to use the assembled mitogenome sequence (or any other seed sequence) you have to switch that file in the auto_fish.py code
+If you want to use the assembled mitogenome sequence, GetOrganelleMitogenomeAssemblyACali.fasta, (or any other seed sequence) you have to switch that file in the auto_fish.py code
 * Output:
 * untrimmed_fastqs directory
    * untrimmed fastq files you start with